 After selling over four million copies of Enema of the State, the trio played on with the limited-edition release The Mark, Tom, and Travis Show (The Enema Strikes Back) in fall 2000.
 The album featured their radio hits in a live setting, intertwined with their quirky sense of humor as well as the new song "Man Overboard."
-Take Off Your Pants and Jacket, issued in spring 2001, saw the band return to its SoCal punk rock roots.
-Maturity, of a sort, came with 2003's self-titled album, released on Geffen.
-Not only did the album sport a song ("All of This") that featured Robert Smith of the Cure, but "I Miss You" also topped the modern rock charts in 2005.
+Take Off Your Pants and Jacket, issued in spring 2001, saw the band return to its SoCal punk roots and became their first number one album in the U.S. Maturity, of a sort, came with 2003's self-titled album, released on Geffen.
+Not only did the album sport a song ("All of This") that featured Robert Smith of the Cure, but "I Miss You" also topped the modern rock chart in 2005.
 In February 2005, however, popular as ever and seemingly indestructible, blink-182 unexpectedly announced they would be going on an "indefinite hiatus," supposedly to spend more time with their growing families.
 Asking fans for help in selecting tracks, the group issued Greatest Hits that November.

-Despite growing evidence of remaining friction between the members, blink-182 toured throughout much of the rest of 2011, joining My Chemical Romance, Rancid, and Against Me! on the 10th Annual Honda Civic Tour.
-A 20th Anniversary Tour found the group appearing together again in 2012.
-That same year, blink-182 also parted ways with Interscope, a transition they marked with the release of their self-produced Dog Eat Dogs EP.
+Despite growing evidence of friction within the band, blink-182 toured throughout much of the rest of 2011, joining My Chemical Romance, Rancid, and Against Me! on the tenth annual Honda Civic Tour.
+A 20th anniversary tour found the group members appearing together again in 2012.
+Later that year, blink-182 parted with Interscope, a transition they marked with the release of their self-produced Dog Eating Dogs EP.

-Following a string of sold-out dates in Los Angeles in 2013, as well as headlining appearances at the Reading and Leeds Festivals in August of 2014, blink-182 had purportedly been in talks to record a follow-up album to Neighborhoods.
-However, in January, 2015, Hoppus and Barker were quoted in Rolling Stone as saying that DeLonge had left the band and announced the possibility of Alkaline Trio's Matt Skiba filling in for the guitarist at future shows.
-DeLonge then quickly responded via Facebook that he had not quit blink-182, and that any decision for the band to move forward was made without him. ~ John Bush & Corey Apar
+Following a string of sold-out dates in Los Angeles in 2013, as well as headlining appearances at the Reading and Leeds Festivals in August 2014, blink-182 began discussions concerning a follow-up to Neighborhoods.
+However, in January 2015, Hoppus and Barker were quoted in Rolling Stone saying that DeLonge had left the band and announcing the possibility that Alkaline Trio's Matt Skiba would fill in for the guitarist at future shows.
+DeLonge then quickly responded via Facebook that he had not quit blink-182, and that any decision for the band to move forward was made without him.
+In the end, Skiba officially joined blink-182 and the band entered the studio at the end of the year to begin recording new songs.
+The first taste from the new trio was "Bored to Death," which was released in April 2016.
+Their seventh LP, California, was released that summer and debuted at number one, just before they embarked on a tour featuring All Time Low, A Day to Remember, and All-American Rejects. ~ John Bush & Corey Apar